CuriousLearner/CuriousLearner/README.md

 - 🧙‍♂️ My Mastadon: https://mastodon.social/@curiouslearner
 - ⚡ Fun fact: If you ever mistakenly use `print` in Python3 as a statement (instead of a function) and see the line `Did you mean <python3 syntax of code>`, I added that feature in Python.
 - 😄 Pronouns: He/Him

-I help individuals and companies with code-reviews and stepping up their game with Python.
-If you want to write clean & efficient code with Python/Django/DRF or looking for tips on dev productivity with Python, please drop me an email.

 <!--
 **CuriousLearner/CuriousLearner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.